stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 - [SQLite](https://sqlite.org) - Binary format for self-contained and robust database files
 - [Apache Parquet](https://parquet.apache.org/) - Binary format for efficient storage of tabular data

 All of the versions of Python 3 include modules for [JSON](https://docs.python.org/3/library/json.html) and [SQLite](https://docs.python.org/3/library/sqlite3.html).
-Python dataframe libraries like [Pandas](https://pandas.pydata.org) support Parquet, JSON and SQLite.
+The [Pandas](https://pandas.pydata.org) dataframe library supports Parquet, JSON and SQLite.
 [DuckDB](https://duckdb.org/docs/stable/clients/python/overview) also supports all three formats.

 If you need to work with other data formats, consider using a modern file format in your application and adding features to import data or generate exports in other formats when necessary.
 For example, DuckDB and Pandas include features to import and export data to files in the Excel format.

 In most cases, you should use the JSON format to transfer data between systems, especially if the systems must communicate with HTTP.
 JSON documents can be used for any kind of data.
-Since JSON is plain-text, data in this format can be stored either in files or in a database.
+Since JSON is plain-text, data in this format can be stored in either files or in a database.
 Every programming language and modern SQL database supports JSON.

 > You can validate JSON documents with [JSON Schemas](https://json-schema.org/).
 [Pydantic](https://docs.pydantic.dev/) enables you to export your Python data objects to JSON and generate JSON Schemas from the data models.